Level 3 Sport and Exercise Science

 • Entry Requirements

-For our Advanced Vocational courses our entry requirements are a minimum of 5x GCSEs at Grade 4, Maths or English Language or Literature at Grade 4 and Grade 3 in the others.
+For our Level 3 Advanced Vocational courses our entry requirements are a minimum of 5x GCSEs at Grade 4, Maths or English Language/Literature at Grade 4 and Grade 3 in the other subjects.

-Some courses and subjects will have additional specific entry requirements or require DBS clearance to undertake placements.
-Information about this can be found on the Apply Portal, and on your offer letter which you will receive after your interview.
+Please note, some courses and subjects will have additional specific entry requirements or require DBS clearance to undertake placements.
+Information about this can be found in our course leaflet (available to download above), the Apply Portal, and on your offer letter which you will receive after your interview.

 Minimum requirement: Grade 4 in Additional Science or Biology.